The Great Game 🎲 Planet Kollarum

 Shine the white light of understanding on the fractal orb.
 See how your tint lies within it, dancing or stumbling, distorted or clear.
 See how your tint adds richness to it, or drains it of its colour.
 Don’t shy away from self-knowledge.
 The only knowledge that can harm you is the one that’s hidden from you.
 Let your thoughts sway to the music.

 Looking into the orb, Earth disappeared and the Kraslika reasserted itself.
 Talfar saw a dark blue planet implode and he saw a thin cobalt line extend outward from Fallar Discordia.
+He knew that this blue planet was Tarry Doom, the birthplace of his Aatari friend Qayam.
+It was a slave-planet in the Ataari Lok universe, a historical embarrassment on par with Auschwitz.
 Forking this way and that, the cobalt line eventually went straight into the pink heart of Baulis Prime.
 The cobalt line then continued to the edge of the orb, where it came into contact with a navy blue line that emerged from outside the orb.
 Talfar had never seen a line emerge from outside the orb before.
 He had never even heard of such a thing.

 The navy blue line confounded him.
-It also made him think of his long-lost first love, Thalphemera.
-200 years ago she left him and her family to discover the source of the pulses that traversed the Kraslika, from one end to the next.
-These pulses were more powerful, more densely infracted than any of the orange beams, cobalt tracers, or violet streaks that habitually crisscrossed the cosmos.
+It also made him think of his first love, Thalphemera.
+200 years ago she left Vicino Prossimo to discover the source of the energy signatures that traversed the Kraslika, from one end to the next.
+These navy blue and indigo streaks and pulses were more powerful, more densely infracted than any of the orange beams, cobalt tracers, or violet streaks that habitually crisscrossed the cosmos.
 The navy lines were within the Kraslika, yet they didn’t seem to come from the Kraslika.
 And yet there was no evidence of their coming from outside the Kraslika.
 They appeared on the Golden Hill on Vicino Prossimo and then disappeared from the Black Diamond on Fallar Prime.
-These navy pulses appeared to move the star walls between, and they seemed to affect much of what happened within organic matter everywhere in the cosmos.
+The navy pulses appeared to move the star walls between, and they seemed to affect much of what happened within organic matter everywhere in the cosmos.
 Some physicists called them monad blasts, because once they blasted into the Kraslika they seemed to be everywhere at once.
 Thalphemera said that it didn’t matter where her quest took her, she would find out where these pulses came from.

 I would do anything for you